Category: Assisted Living

-Whitney Place Assisted Living Residences at Northbridge’s Wellness Director Heather Hough is soon celebrating her 20th anniversary with SALMON Health and Retirement, but she is far from the only longtime employee working at that community.
-On SALMON Health and Retirement’s….
+From recreation assistant to Director of Wellness Whitney Place Assisted Living Residences at Northbridge’s Wellness Director Heather Hough is soon celebrating her 20th anniversary with SALMON Health and Retirement, but she is far from the only longtime employee working at….

 According to the Alzheimer’s Association, dementia is a general term for a decline in mental ability severe enough to interfere with daily life.
 Alzheimer’s is the most common type of dementia.
 Some key warning signs that point to an Alzheimer’s….

 For most people, remaining as healthy and independent as possible for as long as possible is the #1 goal of aging.
 Although the ideal image that typically comes to mind is of golden years spent in a family home….